 Since the 2000s, press freedom has been directly affected by sporadic authoritarian outbursts from Bainimarama, the former army chief, who continues to act like a soldier although now prime minister.
 “Our leaders have good reasons to stifle criticism of their policies by curtailing freedom of speech and freedom of the press”, one of his army allies wrote at the height of the pandemic.
 In general, the pressure on the media from the civil and military authorities is structural.
 But some politicians, such as National Federation Party leader Biman Prasad, have shown their support for a free press.

-The news media must operate in the shadow of the draconian 2010 Media Industry Development Decree (which became law in 2018), and the regulator created by this law, the Media Industry Development Authority (MIDA), which is directly linked to the government.
-Journalists can be jailed for up to two years for violating this law’s vaguely worded provisions.
+The news media operated in the shadow of the draconian 2010 Media Industry Development Decree (which became law in 2018), and the regulator created by this law, the Media Industry Development Authority (MIDA), which is directly linked to the government.
+Journalists could be jailed for up to two years for violating this law’s vaguely worded provisions.
+The decree was finally repealed on 6 April 2023.
 The sedition laws, which have repeatedly been misused against the Fiji Times, also fuel a climate of fear and self-censorship thanks to penalties of up to seven years in prison.

 The authorities use discriminatory advertising practices to blackmail the media, withholding ads and legal notices from those regarded as critical of the government.
 At the height of the pandemic, for example, the pro-government Fiji Sun benefited from a preferential advertising allocation at the expense of its rival, the Fiji Times, which was also banned from distribution in several parts of the archipelago because, the government argued, “the press is a non-essential service”.